-NS: It is more about the sea and how you get through these stories and the hard work.
+NS: I don't know.
+This story is pretty tame, I have a feeling.
+It's more about the sea and how you get through these storms and the hard work.

-CM: Yes.
-But I started off and I'm not contented with the way things are on the end.
+CM: Yeah.
+But I start off, and I'm not contented with the way things are on the end.
 There are obstacles which I didn't understand.
-There are people that work in banks, brokerage houses, or even teachers for that matter, they're sitting on that fat rear ends, that don't know what it is to go out and make a buck.
+There are people working in banks, brokerage houses, or even teachers, for that matter; they're sitting on those fat rear ends and don't know what it is to go out and make a buck.
 That's what I'm saying.
 I don't understand how to cope with it.
 That's why I went into the fishing business.
 The problems that develop and what you have to contend with to make a living.
-I call the IRS guy a knucklehead because they're just people working at job, doing what they're told to do.
+I call the IRS guy a knucklehead because they're just people working at a job, doing what they're told to do.
 They're not using their own imagination, initiative.